 Ian Thomson, author of The Dead Yard: Tales of Modern Jamaica, describes Huracan as follows: “Diana McCaulay has captured the bright tropic warmth, the violence and beauty of her birthplace like a born storyteller”.

-Diana is currently hard at work on her third novel, The Dolphin Catcher, built on her eponymous 2012 Regional Commonwealth prizewinning short story, which was published by Granta Online.
-The Dolphin Catcher tells the story of a boy’s search for his grandfather who is lost at sea.
+Diana has recently a third novel, The Dolphin Catchers, built on her eponymous 2012 Regional Commonwealth prizewinning short story, which was published by Granta Online.
+The Dolphin Catchers tells the story of a boy’s search for his grandfather who is lost at sea.
 The novel explores fundamental choices facing Jamaican society and many developing countries: the casting away of traditional knowledge in the embracing of fast changing modernity, the challenges of surviving in an economy mired in debt and unemployment, and the pressures of an unequal society that forces people into daily acts of compromise and corruption.

 Diana founded the Jamaica Environment Trust (JET) in 1991 and still serves as its CEO and guiding force.
 In that position, she has interacted with all levels of Jamaican society from the Prime Minister and cabinet officials to rural Jamaicans displaced by development and fishers denied access to beaches.
 Diana’s writing contains an authenticity and vibrancy derived from her active participation at so many levels of Jamaican society.
 She was a popular newspaper columnist for The Gleaner (1994-2001) and a collection of her columns was published in September 2012 under the title Writing Jamaica: People, Places, Struggles.
 Her short fiction has been published by The Caribbean Writer, Afro-Beat, Lifestyle Magazine and the Jamaica Observer’s literary supplement, Bookends.